alechemy/DEVONthink-3-Backlinks/Retrieve_Backlinks_B.md

 		if theAliases is "" then
 			set theSearchString to theNameString
 		end if

 		set theSearchString to "name!=" & theName & " content: " & theSearchString & space & "kind: markdown"

 		return theSearchString
 	end tell
 end prepare_search_string

 on get_list(theSearchString, theShortName)
 	tell application id "DNtp"

-		set theRecords to search theSearchString in current database set theNR to count theRecords
+		set theRecords to search theSearchString in root of current database set theNR to count theRecords
 		--	log message "Found " & theNR & " return links to the record"

 		set theList to {}
 		repeat with each in theRecords

 			set the end of theList to return & quoted form of ("<a id=" & name of each & "\" href=\"" & reference URL of each & "?search=" & theShortName & "&reveal=1" & "\">" & name of each & "</a></br>")

 		end repeat

 		considering numeric strings
 			set theList to my sortlist(theList)
 		end considering

 		return theList

 	end tell
 end get_list

 on print_to_DT(theList, theSource)
 	tell application id "DNtp"

 		set theList to "'<font size=\"6\" color=\"#8080BB\"><font face=\"" & theFont & "\">'" & theList & "'</font></font>'"

 		-- Convert to RTF
 		set theRTF to (do shell script "echo " & theList & " | textutil -stdin -stdout -inputencoding utf-8 -format html -convert rtf | pbcopy") set theRTF to the clipboard
 		set theRTF to «class RTF » of theRTF add custom meta data theRTF for MDField to theSource

 	end tell
 end print_to_DT

 ```

 #Applescript #DEVONthink